 The Nutrition Assistance EBT card can be used at any vendor that accepts EBT.
 Locations may include grocery stores, convenience stores, and some farmers markets.
 The cost of items that are allowed to be purchased using Nutrition Assistance are deducted from Nutrition Assistance benefits during purchase.
 Items that are not allowed must be paid for separately.
 Some restaurants that participate in the Restaurant Meals Program also accept EBT for certain people that are allowed to purchase prepared meals.

-DES coordinated with Walmart and Amazon to enable online SNAP purchases.
+DES coordinated with Walmart, Amazon, and Aldi, to enable online Nutrition Assistance purchases.
 In addition, Arizona is actively working to expand the number of stores that accept EBT online in the future.

 You are allowed to use your EBT card outside of Arizona.
 A notice will be sent requiring you to answer questions about your EBT usage when 10% or more of your benefit amount is used outside of Arizona during a six month period.

-You can find SNAP retailers by using the free and secure mobile app, ebtEDGE, available in the Apple App Store (iOS) and Google Play Store (Android).
+You can find Nutrition Assistance retailers by using the free and secure mobile app, ebtEDGE, available in the Apple App Store (iOS) and Google Play Store (Android).

 How can I prove my eligibility to third-party organizations and resources?